BlueNetCat/BlueNetCatAccio4.github.io/README.md

 # BlueNetCat - Acció 4
 Website for development and demonstrations of web apps for the BlueNetCat.
 The goal of action 4 is to capitalize the data collected by the researchers of the network.
+To see the status of the action, please [follow this link](https://github.com/BlueNetCatAccio4/convocatoria).

 <img align="left" width="90" height="90" src="img/network.png">